 - Write a short-term cleaning and maintenance plan, and a long-term big ticket item replacement plan.
 Knowing what might be coming and planning ahead for it will keep you from being blindsided by large expenses.

 - Put a regular amount of money aside to go towards house maintenance.
-You won’t need to buy a big-ticket item every year so that 1% you save will add up and allow you the flexibility to make wise purchases when you need to.
+You won’t need to buy a big-ticket item every year so the 1% you save will add up and allow you the flexibility to make wise purchases when you need to.

 Finally, remember to enjoy your home.
 You worked hard to be able to buy it.
 Every penny you put into maintaining your home is a penny toward protecting your peace of mind.
 With a sound plan and knowledge of what might be coming down the road, you will be ready for anything.